sydneyani/SydneyAniProjects/Email Header Analyzer/README.md

-These examples demonstrate how such a tool might analyze different types of email headers and provide results based on the extracted information and its comparison against known data.
+Summary: These examples demonstrate how such a tool might analyze different types of email headers and provide results based on the extracted information and its comparison against known data.
 In a real implementation, the analysis would be more complex and detailed, considering various other factors and potential anomalies in email headers.